 This picture ledge DIY idea sprung out of this year’s reno project: finishing the basement.
 We recently completed my craft studio and have been working on the mancave too.
+It’s a testament to how you can upcycle scrap pieces wood into functional decor!

 Although updating the basement stairs is on the Horizon, Hubs built the picture ledge along the staircase so I could display some of my photography.
 I have to admit that it’s great to have something pretty to look at in the meantime, even if it’s still a raw space!